ghoomfrog/silili/README.md

 	<dd>His bird is bigger than yours. (<i>lit.</i> their bird is very big, not yours)
 </dl>

-*al* can act like English *all* when the modified phrase is plural:
+*al* can act like English *all* when the modified word or phrase is plural:

 <dl>
 	<dt>al am taj taj